What geographical area does the Oakland Workers' Collective serve?

 How much of the pay goes to the worker?

 100%.
 All of your payment will go to the worker.
-The Oakland Workers’ Collective does not charge for its employment linkage, as it is simply a vehicle for retention in our Immigrant Rights and Empowerment work.
+The Oakland Workers’ Collective does not charge for its employment linkage, as it is simply a vehicle for retention in our Immigrants Rights and Empowerment work.

 Am I liable if a worker is injured while working at my residence?